 - Crisper Bins Those drawers on the bottom of your fridge are specifically made for produce.
 Many come with humidity controls that allow you to adjust the levels of moisture for different sorts of fruits and veggies.
 As a general rule, vegetables need more humidity while fruits need less humidity.

-Be sure to take note of the foods that shouldn’t be stored in the fridge.
+Be sure that you also take note of the foods that shouldn’t be stored in the fridge.
 We have a whole post dedicated to how to make food last longer in your fridge.
-You can read it here.